terrajobst/api-fingerprint/README.md

 * `System.Collections.Generic.List``1(``0)`
 * ...

 There is a format that is designed to identity APIs uniquely by name (ignoring assembly identity, which is generally what we want because different frameworks put the same APIs in different assemblies).
-It's often referred to as the documentation id, or doc id.
-It's the format the compilers use when emitting the documentation XML files.
-It's documented [here][doc-id].
+It's often referred to as the *documentation id*, or doc id.
+It's the format the compilers use when emitting the XML documentation files.
+The format documented [here][doc-id].

 For the above example, the doc id looks like this:

 * `M:System.Collections.Generic.List{Contoso.Models.Customer}(Contoso.Models.Customer)`

-The general format is using namespace-qualified type names (omitting assembly information) which makes them quite verbose.
+The format uses namespace-qualified type names (omitting assembly information) which makes them quite verbose.
 This is often prohibitively expensive when reporting large amounts of APIs.
-In some cases it also complicates the data storage as many systems put limits on how large a value can be when generating an index (for example, SQL Server has a 1700 byte limitation).
+In some cases it also complicates the data storage as many systems put limits on how large a value can be when creating an index over them (for example, SQL Server has a 1700 byte limitation).
 Some of the documentation ids generated for .NET platform APIs exceed that.

 ## The solution

-Instead of using the documentation ID directly, we use a hash-derived GUID (16 bytes).
+Instead of using the doc id directly, we use a hash-derived GUID (which is 16 bytes).
 That ensures uniformity in size of the fingerprint while still practically being unique.

-This approach has been used for many years by the .NET team for various assets, including the documentation platform and the [API Catalog].
+This approach has been used for many years by the .NET team for various assets, including the documentation platform and [API Catalog].

 ## Format